abersager/denglish/README.markdown

 ## Installation

 - Download [denglish.dmg](http://abersager.github.io/denglish/denglish.dmg) and open the image.
 - Pick your flavour by opening a folder:
   - _us_ and _uk_ are the base layout, either U.S. or British.
   - _de_ and _at_ simply have different icons.
 The layouts are identical.
- - Doubleclick `Install Denglish Keyboard Layout`.
-This installs the keyboard layout in `~/Library/Keyboard Layouts`.
+- Copy both files (.keylayout and .icns) to ~/Library/Keyboard Layouts (Library is hidden by default – hold ⌥, then select Finder > Go > Library)
 - Activate the new keyboard layout:
   - Open System Preferences > Keyboard (Systemeinstellungen > Tastatur).
   - Select "Input Sources" ("Eingabequellen")
   - Click the `+` button
   - Select "Others" in the left pane
   - Select "Denglish" in the right pane
   - Click "Add" ("Hinzufügen")

 ## Acknowledgements

-Created using [Ukelele](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&item_id=ukelele), a fantastic OS X Keyboard Layout Editor.
+Created using [Ukelele](https://software.sil.org/ukelele/), a macOS Unicode Keyboard Layout Editor.
 It's free and easy to use.